pymor/pymor/docs/source/tutorial01.rst

    neumann_data = ExpressionFunction('-cos(pi*x[...,0])**2*neum[0]', 2, (), parameters= {'neum': 1})

-Similar to the range of the function, pyMOR cannot infer from the given string expression the type of parameters used in the expression, so the
+Similar to the range of the function, pyMOR cannot infer from the given string expression the parameters used in the expression, so these
-|Parameters| has to be provided as the `parameters` argument.
+|Parameters| have to be provided as the `parameters` argument.
 The individual parameters are then available as variables in the expression.